Nasser-Eddin-Nasser/Rock-Paper-Scissors-/README.md

 1. Execute the command `docker-compose up`.
 1. Go to localhost:3000 in your browser.
 1. Now you should have Rock Paper Scissors running.
-1. To stop, execute the command `docker-compose down`
+1. To stop, execute the command `docker-compose down`.